mengxiaoni/learngit/readme.txt

 \f0\fs24 \cf0 Git is a distribution version control system.\
 Git is free software.\
-Git has a mutable index called stage.}
+Git has a mutable index called stage.\
+Creating a new branch is quick.}